Brooklyn Botanical Gardens, Cherry Walk (photo: Antonio M. Rosario)

 The Noguchi Museum (photo: Elizabeth Felicella)

 The museum showcases the work of famed Japanese-American designer Isamu Noguchi.
-There’s a lovely garden, with around 25 of his sculptures on display, and a small café with tea and light snacks.
+There’s a lovely garden, with around 25 of his sculptures on display.
+(Free admission First Friday of every month.)

 Visit Japanese Galleries Galore

 Asia Week New York www.asiaweekny.com

 March annually; (Download a map & guide.)

 Every March, Asia Week highlights work by Japanese, Chinese, Korean, Indian, Himalayan, and Southeast Asian artists in 43+ galleries, museums, and Asian cultural institutions throughout the city.
 Even after the week of special exhibitions is over, you can visit the galleries to see some truly-spectacular Japanese art, from ancient through contemporary.
 Start with these three: Joan B. Mirviss Ltd - Japanese ceramics; Carole Davenport – Japanese photography; Kaikodo – Japanese & Chinese antiquities.

 Enjoy Japanese Refreshments